sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-Even tough I behave like an adult now, I think it's important to always keep a little of that dumbfuckery to add a spice to life.
+Even tough I behave like an adult now, I think it's important to always keep a little of that dumbfuckery in you to add a spice to life.

+[//]: <> (Growing up in the dawn of internet age was special.
+I was the first kid in my family to make friends out of a computer, and network with people around the world.
+I got to be one of the admins of a Pokémon forum.)

 <a name="just-do-shit"></a>